 After another day of rest I set off again toward Kutina which, unlike these small towns, is a small town.
 I will take the opportunity to make some small purchases, I need a local phone card because mine doesn't work, I can only send news in places where there is wifi and then I would like to buy a pair of sunglasses because I lost mine, walking without them in this sun becomes more tiring.

-This morning I resumed my non-stop path along a road that takes me back into the countryside...I find nothing and no one, I hope to find a small cluster of houses at least to ask for information and to look for a place for the night and eventually a lady,
+This morning I resumed my relentless journey along a road that takes me back into the countryside...I find nothing and no one, I hope to find a small cluster of houses at least to ask for information and to look for a place for the night and finally a lady,

 who saw me tired and hot, took me to her house and offered me a drink and some food.
 I am in a neighborhood where there are children asking for money and there is some neglect.
 Further on I found a little apartment for the night, it's a very low-key but comfortable place, and in the process I also met a guy from Apulia.